mines-opt-ml/maze_exptrolation/README.md

 ## Introduction

-*Maze Extrapolation* is a research project dedicated to experimenting with neural networks designed to extrapolate solutions in maze-solving tasks.
-By leveraging state-of-the-art deep learning architectures, the project aims to predict and extend paths in complex mazes beyond the patterns encountered during training.
-This work explores the capabilities and limitations of neural networks in extrapolative reasoning, contributing to advancements in artificial intelligence and machine learning.
+*Maze Extrapolation* is a research project dedicated to experimenting with neural networks designed to extrapolate on maze-solving tasks.
+We test reccurent and implicit networks on out-of-distribution mazes and explore the latent dynamics of the models using topological data analysis.

 Read our paper: [On Logical Extrapolation for Mazes with Recurrent and Implicit Networks](https://arxiv.org/search/math?searchtype=author&query=Fung,+S+W).